jamesTanna/dom/README.md

 # DOM Framework
 Dom Framework is my own framework that is based on complete javascript.
 It uses an online package SystemJS for using import and export statements.

+## The DOM Package

+  The **DOM** package is a javascript file that contains various tools that will help you with DOM mainpulation when both using the framework or not using the framework.The functions are listed below-

+* element()

+## The Framework

 Syntax-
 ```javascript
 import DOM from '../essentials/DOM.js';